 - Get enough vitamin D by being in the sun each day (but make sure you protect yourself against sunburn).
 How long you need will depend on where you live where you live.

 - Stay active with things like brisk walking or jogging, skipping, dancing or sport.
-Swimming and cycling, while healthy in other ways, don’t strengthen your bones.
+Swimming and cycling, while healthy in other ways, don't strengthen your bones as much as weight bearing exercise.

 You can also talk to your doctor about supplements.